Skip to content

 The Cost of Bad Hires

 Bad hires exact a tremendous cost.
 Just how costly depends on whom you ask.
 According to the U..S.
 Department of Labor, the average cost of a bad hiring decision can equal 30% of the individual’s first-year potential earnings.
-The Society for Human Resource Management (SHRM) has estimated the true cost can amount to up to 5 times the first-year salary.
+The Society for Human Resource Management (SHRM) has estimated that the true cost can amount to up to 5 times the first-year salary.
 The direct costs of replacing a bad hire include recruiting, training, onboarding, lost productivity, compensation costs, and employee dismissal expenses.

 How to Hire the Right Executive